 Food quality varies widely.
 At DVI, the facility I worked at, they still operate a kitchen where they actaully prepare meals.
 Most newer prisons use flash frozen airline TV dinner food.
 I was the kitchen Sergeant for a year, though the food manager had control over the meals, I just handled security.
 For instituional food the food was really fairly good.
 At the time (I believe it is still true) there had to be a meal sampler report made out for every location at which the meal was served reporting on food temperature, overall quality, etc. The food manger and warden actaully read the reports.
 Food quality is a huge issue in prisons and riots start over crappy food.
 I was required to pesonally sample meals and send in reports.
 If the food was cold and crappy I said so.
 The food was actually pretty decent, much better than school cafeteria food in my opinion.
 Staff who were on duty at the time the meal was served could buy a meal off the steam line by presenting a meal ticket.
 Most of them preferred to purchase a more conventional meal at a significantly higher price price from the staff cafeteria, which was located outside the fence, or buy food from the junk food machines at various places inside the institution.
 The Grand Jury comes through the prisons in California at least once a year, and one of the things they look at is the meals.
 Meals really are a big deal in the prison setting.

-Do you think there's a chance the US reinstates the draft?walkaway escapes by minimum custody prisoners are fairly common. the California system gets a couple dozen of those a year. "inside" escapes, that is escapes from inside the security perimeter, are quite rare. we often went a couple of years without one of those. very rarely do any of these prisoners stay outside very long. that is one thing California is very good at, keeping the inmates in.
+Has anyone ever caught you surveilling them, and what happened?walkaway escapes by minimum custody prisoners are fairly common. the California system gets a couple dozen of those a year. "inside" escapes, that is escapes from inside the security perimeter, are quite rare. we often went a couple of years without one of those. very rarely do any of these prisoners stay outside very long. that is one thing California is very good at, keeping the inmates in.

 All you need is water, sugar, some yeast (throwing in white bread will take care of that) and something like ketchup or overripe apples or raisins.
 Even without the extra sugar the fruit will ferment, the sugar helps.
 You then mash it all up and let it sit someplace warm and it will ferment.
 In the California system it is called "pruno."
 Most of it is grotesque and disgusting, but you can get drunk on it.
 I have seem some homemade applejack that didn't smell too bad actually.
 I have only seen one actual prison still, but fermentation is no big deal.
 It is much more straight forward than distillation.